elaforge/karya/doc/quickstart.md

     `loop1` should be the name of one of the internal MIDI devices you created, or its alias if you configured one in 'Local.Config'.
 This allocates MIDI channel 0 on loop1 to that instrument.
-You can see allocation with `pp LInst.configs`.
+You can see allocation with `LInst.configs`.

 - Click in the note track to set the selection, and turn on edit mode with `^[` and kbd entry with `^]`.
 The edit box should turn red and get a `K`.
 If you